kgilmer/knapsack/README.markdown

 Knapsack is a custom launcher for the Apache Felix OSGi Framework with a filesystem-based management library, and a few default services that run out of the box.
 Knapsack was born out the desire to remove some of the complexities that ship with more full featured launchers, and is designed for small and simple projects.
 The problem that knapsack tries to address is to get an OSGi framework up and running with a minimum of fiddling.
 Knapsack's design is a result of the following opinions.

-*OSGi Shells are usually overkill for what a framework admin needs to do.*  Most of the time, we ask "Is my bundle running?" or "is the HTTP service available?".
+*OSGi Shells are usually overkill for what a framework admin needs to do.*  Most of the time, we ask **"Is my bundle running?"** or **"is the HTTP service available?"**.
 OSGi shells are a way of answering that question, but are worlds into themselves and the source of unnecessary complexity.
 Based on ideas from the OSGiFS prototype, Knapsack creates two filesystem pipes, one for reading and one for writing.
-To see service or bundle state, simply cat the contents of /info.
-To shutdown the framework, simply write 'shutdown' to /control.
+To see service or bundle state, simply cat the contents of `/info`.
+To shutdown the framework, simply write `shutdown` to `/control`.
 Bouncing a bundle or restarting the framework work similarly.
-To install a bundle, just put it in /bundle.
+To install a bundle, just put it in `/bundle`.
 Want it started by default?
 Set the execution bit on the bundle file.
 Done.

-The storage dir is a source of pain when debugging bundles.
-By default Knapsack will not keep bundles from pre-existing runtime sessions.
+*The storage dir is a source of pain when debugging bundles.*  By default Knapsack will not keep bundles from pre-existing runtime sessions.
 Non-executable state (ConfigAdmin) is stored elsewhere (/configAdmin) so that it doesn't get clobbered every time the framework starts.
 As a result, there is always only one place that bundle code comes from, /bundle.

-Setup of an OSGi-based application is too hard.
-Typically, running a program goes something like " $ myprogram <enter>".
-Knapsack strives for this level of simplicity via conventions and default behavior.
+*Setup of an OSGi-based application is too hard.*  Typically, running a program goes something like `$ myprogram <enter>` Knapsack strives for this level of simplicity via conventions and default behavior.
 On start, knapsack will create it's configuration if it does not already exist.

-Some things you just need to have around.
-OSGi, as a component system, is designed for extreme flexibility.
+*Some things are better have around from the get-go.*  OSGi, as a component system, is designed for extreme flexibility.
 Almost all services are optional.
 However life is a lot easier if you have a few services around.
 LogService, LogReader, and ConfigAdmin are "just there".
 These services start with the framework, so from a bundle's perspective they will always exist.
 In this regard, Knapsack is similar to Apache Karaf, in that it adds a set of bundles to provide a sort of application platform.
 The difference is Karaf has more of a server-oriented enterprise platform design, and as a result is more complex (and feature rich).

-Generally filesystem semantics are best for configuration storage and to modify state.
-By overloading the concept of an executable file, bundles become executables or libraries.
+*Well-known filesystem operations are best for configuration storage and to modify state.*  By overloading the concept of an executable file, bundles become executables or libraries.

-Filesystem polling is more trouble than it's worth.
-In OSGiFS I experimented with automatic ways of syncing the filesystem state with the bundle state.
+*Filesystem polling is more trouble than it's worth.*  In OSGiFS I experimented with automatic ways of syncing the filesystem state with the bundle state.
 However it turned out that this caused confusion in debugging sessions, and more explicit control is better.

 Most of the above behavior is the default behavior.
-As Knapsack is just a minimal facade to Felix, adding bundles (shell, webadmin, etc.) and changing the configuration (onFirstInit, etc.) allows for much flexibility if a default behavor is undesired.
+As Knapsack is just a minimal facade to Felix, adding bundles (shell, webadmin, etc.) and changing the configuration (`onFirstInit`, etc.) allows for much flexibility if a default behavior is undesired.

 # Getting Started
 1. Run the knapsack jar from a designated directory.
 Knapsack will create it's preferred configuration environment if it's not already provided.
 After running the directory should look something like this: